vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 </figcaption>

 To the left is a selected BW region that will be used for plotting the boundaries and to the right - the "non-defected" area, where the defects are filled with "white" pixels.
 The defects were filled using *strel* and *imclose* functions.
+The boundaries are traced using the *bwboundaries*-function, which takes in a BW image and outputs a list of found boundaries.

 ```Matlab
 % Button pushed function: CalculateboundariesButton